maxov/hamster/report.md

 When they are modified, they copy the entire vector.
 Certainly for `HAMTNodeEntry::Chained`, and perhaps for `HAMTNode`, it would be more performant to use an immutable List.
 This avoids copying the entire vector, saving time and memory.
+- Methods like `HAMT::from` require `K` and `V` to both implement `Clone`, due to using things like `insert` which require it.
+Because `from` is guaranteed ownership of the values it is given, and all intermediary maps created during `inserts` are only in the scope of `from`, `Clone` should not be necessary here.

 # References
 [Bag01] Phil Bagwell. *Ideal hash trees.* 2001. <http://lampwww.epfl.ch/papers/idealhashtrees.pdf>